Let”s celebrate women’s history month with suffragette names.

 Minnie – Minnie Fisher Cunningham advocated for the passage of the nineteenth amendment, persuading President Woodrow Wilson to release a pro-suffrage statement.
 Years later, Cunningham ran for Governor of Texas, though she lost to the incumbent.

 Susan – She’s the face of the American suffrage movement.
-Along with Elizabeth Cady Stanton, Susan B. Anthony is one of the best known activists in the US.
-She even appeared on a coin.
-If Susan feels sweet, the determined Anthony gives her some muscle.
+Along with Elizabeth Cady Stanton, Susan B. Anthony remains one of the best known activists in the US, even appearing on a coin.

-Sylvia – Another of Emmeline Pankhurst’s daughters, Sylvia was born Estelle Sylvia.
-She moved from suffrage to anti-war demonstrations to ever more left politics.
+Sylvia – Another of Emmeline Pankhurst’s daughters, Sylvia moved from suffrage to anti-war demonstrations.

-Tennessee – I’d always assumed that Tennie Claflin’s given name was something other than Tennessee.
-But what do you know?
-That’s actually the birth name of Tennessee Celeste Claflin.
-She and her suffragette sister were the first women to operate a Wall Street Brokerage firm.
-She also led a delegation of women to demand the vote from the US Senate.
+Tennessee – Born Tennessee Celeste Claflin, Tennie and her suffragette sister became the first women to operate a Wal Street brokerage firm.
+She also led a delegation of women to the US Senate to demand the vote.

-Victoria – Sister to Tennessee, Victoria California Calflin Woodhull was the first female candidate for President of the United States.
+Victoria – Sister to Tennessee, Victoria California Calflin Woodhull became the first female candidate for President of the United States.

 Vida – An Australian activist, Vida Goldstein was introduced to the cause by her mother.
-She’d later become active in pacifism and other movements.
+She’d later become active in pacifism and other movements, too.

 Winifred – Winifred Carney became a leading Irish activist.
 She was the only woman present during the initial phase of 1916’s Easter Uprising.